sakdxsham/myProjects/telecomCustomerBehaviorModeling/README.txt

 Telecom Customer Behavior Modeling:
-•	Random forest & Logistic models were developed to predict the potential customer segments likely to churn
+Gradient Boosting & Logistic models were developed to predict the potential customer segments likely to churn